WorldHealthOrganization/smart-immunizations/input/pagecontent/decision-logic.md

         <br> "Immunization recommendation status" = 'Not due'
       </td>
       <td>Should not vaccinate client as client's age is less than 9 months.
 Check for any vaccines due, and inform the caregiver of when to come back for MCV1.</td>
-      <td>In countries with ongoing transmission in which the risk of measles mortality remains high, MCV1 should be given at age 9 months. <br>
+      <td rowspan="3">In countries with ongoing transmission in which the risk of measles mortality remains high, MCV1 should be given at age 9 months. <br>
         <br> As a general rule, live vaccines should be given either simultaneously or at intervals of 4 weeks.
 An exception to this rule is OPV, which can be given at any time before or after measles vaccination without interference in the response to either vaccine.
       </td>
       <td rowspan="7">WHO recommendations for routine immunization - summary tables (March 2023)</td>